flycatch/auth-core-spring-boot/authcore/README.md

 # AuthCore

-**AuthCore** is a minimal, stateless authentication module designed to plug into any Spring Boot application.
-It provides JWT-based login, secure token validation, and a configurable request filter.
+**AuthCore** is a flexible, stateless authentication module designed to plug into any Spring Boot application.
+It provides JWT-based login, refresh token support, role-based access control (RBAC), and optional support for cookies and OAuth2.

-It is **framework-agnostic** and delegates user and password management entirely to the consuming application.
+It is **framework-agnostic** and delegates user, password, and identity management entirely to the consuming application.

 ---

 ## ✨ Features

 - ✅ Stateless JWT authentication
+- ✅ Role-Based Access Control (RBAC)
+- ✅ Flexible login using **username or email**
 - ✅ Secure `/auth` endpoint supporting `login`, `register`, `refresh`, and `logout`
 - ✅ Token-based request filtering
 - ✅ Cookie-based refresh token support
 - ✅ Easily configurable via `application.yml`
-- ✅ Pluggable user and password logic
+- ✅ Pluggable user, email, and password logic
 - ✅ Designed to be extended with OAuth2 or session-based authentication

 ---